 Built for the HemisFair, a world’s fair in 1968, the iconic tower is as much a symbol of San Antonio as the River Walk.
 Rising 750 feet above the ground, riding the elevator is part of the fun, and my boys pressed their faces against the glass on the way up.

 Located at 739 E. Cesar E. Chavez Blvd.
-Open daily at 10 a.m. until 10 p.m.
-11 p.m. (on Friday and Saturday).
-Adults admission is $16.50, $12 for kids (4 to 12) and kids 3 and under are free.
+Open daily from 10 a.m. until 10 p.m. and 11 p.m. (on Friday and Saturday).
+Adult admission is $19.50, $15 for kids (4 to 12) and kids 3 and under are free.

 San Antonio River Boat Cruise

-The fiesta-colored river boats are an icon on the San Antonio River.
+The fiesta-colored riverboats are an icon on the San Antonio River.
 A few years ago, the boats switched to electric and are now fully accessible.
 A San Antonio River Boat Cruise is as much a part of the River Walk experience as sipping a margarita while listening to a mariachi band.

 During our cruise, our boat captain and tour guide piloted us down the San Antonio River while pointing out the history, infamous residents, and architecture that define the River Walk.
 Each tour takes about 35 minutes and is great for all ages.

-The Rio San Antonio Cruises are operated by Go Rio.
-Open for 10 a.m. until 10 p.m.
-General admission is $14.50 and $8.50 for kids (1 to 5).
+Go Rio operates the Rio San Antonio Cruises.
+Open from 10 a.m. until 10 p.m.
+General admission is $15.50 and $9.50 for kids (1 to 5).
 Tickets are available online.
-Several ticket locations at 849 E. River Walk, 706 River Walk and 731 River Walk.
+Several ticket locations: 849 E. River Walk, 706 River Walk and 731 River Walk.

 Top Zoos in Central Texas